(Part #1 - the 1970s)

 After Misty and Danny reconciled, the Daughters of the Dragon helped Iron Fist recover from a deadly attack by the Steel Serpent.
-With Spider-Man (Peter Parker)’s help, they then engaged the Steel Serpent in a fight, creating the conditions for Iron First to defeat him.
+With Spider-Man (Peter Parker)’s help, they then engaged the Steel Serpent in a fight, creating the conditions for Iron Fist to defeat him.

 Heroes for Hire

 However, when he barged in, it was Colleen whom he found.
 Despite his power, she managed to stall him for a while and phone for help.

 Colleen recovered amazingly quickly.
-She also decided not to hold a grudge against Cage after seeing how had been framed and blackmailed.
+She also decided not to hold a grudge against Cage after seeing how he had been framed and blackmailed.
 In fact, with the Daughters and Iron Fist’s help, Cage soon secured proof that he had been wrongfully imprisoned years before.

-With this enormous weight off his shoulders, Luke became a friend of Danny, Colleen and Misty.
+With this enormous weight off his enormous shoulders, Luke became a friend of Danny, Colleen and Misty.
 He and Danny soon formed a partnership as the Heroes for Hire, much like Misty and Col had done as Nightwing Restorations.